 —Establishing a plan and timeline for the vaccination of crew and port personnel.

-The CDC disclosed that the next phase of the CSO for cruise industry will include simulated voyages, populated by volunteer “passengers” and designed to train ships’ crews and port personnel on new COVID-19 operating procedures prior to conducting real-world sailings.
+The CDC disclosed that the next phase of the CSO for the cruise industry will include simulated voyages, populated by volunteer “passengers” and designed to train ships’ crews and port personnel on new COVID-19 operating procedures prior to conducting real-world sailings.